Are you ready to turn up the volume on your business? Do you have a sales funnel in place yet? Read on to learn more about Pinterest Sales Funnel!

 I’ve been working as an online marketer for many years now.
 I’ve followed the trends, listened to more than a few “guru” webinars and purchased way too many online tech deals or “proven” systems that promised financial wealth beyond my dreams.

-Some of these were helpful in my business, but most of the time and money spent would have been better used for things like nice dinners out, a great camera, a new wardrobe and upscale vacation spots.
+Some of these were helpful in my business, but most of the time and money spent would have been better used for things like nice dinners out, a great camera or a vacation.

 What’s different now is I’m consistently focused on data and results.
 Facebook ads are risky, SEO is great and I use it day to day but it only works over time, Instagram and Facebook are feeds you can’t control and Twitter… don’t get me started.